Same-sex marriage in North Carolina: Constitution

 Between 2004 and 2011, bills were introduced every year in the North Carolina General Assembly to implement a legislatively-referred constitutional amendment prohibiting same-sex marriage in the Constitution of North Carolina.
 Until 2011, all these bills died in committee without a vote.
 After the 2010 elections, Republicans gained control of both the House of Representatives and the Senate for the first time since 1870.
 On September 12, 2011, Senate Bill 514, a legislatively-referred constitutional amendment to prohibit same-sex marriage and any "domestic legal union", passed the House by a vote of 75–42.
 The bill passed the three-fifths threshold (72 votes) in the House with the support of 10 Democrats.
 Authors of the amendment decided to place it on the May 2012 primary ballot rather than the November 2012 general election ballot.
 According to reporter Kim Severson, the change from the November to the May ballot was made due to the fact that Republican presidential primaries would be held that same date, ensuring a high voter turnout for Republicans, a group of voters traditionally opposed to same-sex marriage.
 On September 13, the Senate voted 30–16 in favor of the measure.
 On May 8, 2012, North Carolina voters approved Amendment 1 by a vote of 61.04% to 38.96%.
 The amendment added to Section XIV of the Constitution of North Carolina:

 Marriage between one man and one woman is the only domestic legal union that shall be valid or recognized in this State.
 This section does not prohibit a private party from entering into contracts with another private party; nor does this section prohibit courts from adjudicating the rights of private parties pursuant to such contracts.

 North Carolina was the 30th U.S. state, and the last in the Southeastern United States, to adopt a constitutional amendment defining marriage so as to exclude same-sex couples.
 The amendment took effect on May 23, 2012.
 On October 10, 2014, it was ruled unconstitutional in General Synod of the United Church of Christ v.
 Cooper.
 However, the defunct unconstitutional constitutional amendment remains on the books.
 In order for it to be repealed, another amendment would require approval by a three-fifths vote in the House of Representatives and the Senate, and majority approval by voters in a referendum.
-In 2025, 31 Democratic lawmakers introduced legislation to repeal the constitutional ban.
+In 2025, 31 Democratic lawmakers introduced unsuccessful legislation to repeal the constitutional ban.